 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirting and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of flush design.
-There is a small glazed panel adjacent to the living room door.
-The kitchen has wall and floor mounted units and the staircase is a timber tread and riser unit which was fully carpeted at the time of our inspection.
-Chimney breasts and fireplaces The former fireplaces within the property have been removed.
+Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
+The kitchen incorporated base and wall mounted units providing adequate storage.
+Chimney breasts and fireplaces All original chimney breasts and fireplaces have been blocked over and are no longer in use.
 Internal decorations Visually inspected.
-The internal decoration is predominately of paint.
-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorations incorporate paint, papered, tiled, and textured finishes.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within a cupboard under the stairs.
+Electricity is from the main supply.
+The electrical switchgear is located within the hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within a cupboard in the kitchen.
+Gas is from the main supply.
+The gas meter is located externally from the property on the gable of the block.